Chester Ochs 4-H Educational Center

 - Why: To provide a community gardening space for the benefit of Pinellas County residents to have access to fresh food, recreation, and educational opportunities as well as to teach youth important life skills such as responsibility, science competencies, teamwork, gardening, and many more.

-- Cost or hours needed per plot:
+- Cost needed per plot: